Skip to Main Content

 Boolean Operator OR

-To expand your results using Boolean operators, try adding synonyms/related terms with OR (in capital letters): for example, (marijuana OR cannabis) AND (academic performance OR grades).
+To expand your results using Boolean operators, try adding synonyms or related terms with OR (in capital letters): for example, (marijuana OR cannabis) AND (academic performance OR grades).
 The parentheses in this search clarify we still have 2 concepts, and both must be present.
 Please speak with a Reference Librarian if you need help combining search terms with Boolean operators.

 Additional Tips